emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;🌟&nbsp;Polyglot Programmer.
 From Modern Languages to Tech

-&nbsp;&nbsp;&nbsp;👩‍💻&nbsp; Self starter with an aptitude for learning, mathematically minded, a passion for problem-solving and an interest in development, data, machine learning, security, trading and GIS.
+&nbsp;&nbsp;&nbsp;👩‍💻&nbsp; Self starter with an aptitude for learning, mathematically minded, a passion for problem-solving and an interest in development, data, machine learning, quantitative finance, security, trading and GIS.

 ## Education: